 Now, let me talk about my experience with the gun.

-The size and weight makes it even more comfortable to carry than my SR9c.
+The size and weight makes it far more comfortable for me to carry than my SR9c.
 I have been experimenting with pocket carry with this particular gun, and that seems to work well.
 The gun conceals easily, even with the 7-round magazine.
 The weight is not an issue.
-As noted in my prior blog, I really love my SR9c; so I needed to find another gun I could also love in order to feel good about considering a change in my EDC.
+As noted in my prior blog, I really loved my SR9c; so I needed to find another gun I could also love in order to feel good about considering a change in my EDC.

 I actually enjoy shooting this gun.
 That may sound silly, but I have not previously enjoyed shooting other 9mm guns in this size category.
 It aims well.
 The recoil is manageable.
 To be fair, a relative has a Kimber Solo, which is roughly the same size.
 He feels no difference between the two.
 I feel a significant difference between the two.
 The Kimber pivots painfully up into the webbing of my thumb no matter what I do.
 The SIG feels comfortable.
 YMMV, so I suggest trying it before buying it, if possible.

 In terms of groupings, I don’t have target photos to post.
 That’s not my style in this sort of review at this point.
 My first day at the the range with the P938 removed any recoil concerns I had, but it raised concerns about how accurately I could shoot the gun, particularly under stress.
 The second range trip answered that question, too.
 All shots were on target and nicely grouped.
-Again, I am still more accurate with my larger Ruger that I’ve literally shot at least 1,000 times more often.
-But the gap is much more narrow than I would have thought at this point and is closing rapidly.
-I feel like this little SIG and I get along very well now, and I would trust it in an emergency.
+Again, I was initially more accurate with my larger Ruger that I had literally shot at least 1,000 times more often.
+But the gap was much more narrow than I would have thought at early on and closed very rapidly.
+I feel like this little SIG and I get along very well now, and I trust it in any emergency.

 My initial attempt at reassembly, though, was the worst experience I’ve ever had cleaning a gun.
 Getting the spring back in was a nightmare.
-There is a trick using a dowel I learned about later from the good folks at SigTalk, but wow.
+There is a trick using a dowel I learned about later from the good folks at SigTalk that makes it far easier, but wow.
 It took me fully 25 minutes just get the spring back in.
 Why, SIG?
 You also have to be careful to just gently push down on the extractor when you put the slide back on.
 Push it down too far, and you damage it.
 Don’t push it down far enough, and the slide doesn’t go back on.
 That part is not as hard as it sounds.
 But, again: why, SIG?
-I managed to get it reassembled, and I found out about the dowel rod trick for the spring, but this is still BY FAR my most difficult gun to reassemble.
+I managed to get it reassembled, and I found out about the dowel rod trick for the spring, but this is still a relatively annoying gun to reassemble.
 This is my one major gripe.
 It was a pain for me, and I think it’d be a major impediment for someone who is a relative novice at guns.